alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 ## 5. Deploy Data Server
 ### Create Dataserver VM
 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
-- Open a Powershell terminal and navigate to the `new_dsg_environment/dsg_deploy_scripts/05_create_dataserver/` directory in the Safe Haven repository.
+- Open a Powershell terminal and navigate to the `new_dsg_environment/dsg_deploy_scripts/02_create_vnet/` directory within the Safe Haven repository.
 - Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
-- Run the `./Create_Data_Server.ps1` script, providing the DSG ID when prompted.
+- Run the `./Setup_Data_Server.ps1 -sreId <SRE ID>` script, where the SRE ID is the one specified in the config
 - The deployment will take around 10 minutes to complete

-### Configure Dataserver
-- Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
-- Open a Powershell terminal and navigate to the `new_dsg_environment/dsg_deploy_scripts/05_create_dataserver/` directory in the Safe Haven repository.
-- Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
-- Run the `./Configure_Data_Server.ps1` script, providing the DSG ID when prompted.

 ## 6. Deploy Web Application Servers (Gitlab and HackMD)
 - Note: Before deploying the Linux Servers ensure that you've allowed GitLab Community Edition to be programmatically deployed within the Azure Portal.